 What Tools & Technology do Shoe and Leather Workers and Repairers Use?

 Below is a list of the types of tools and technologies that Shoe and Leather Workers and Repairers may use on a daily basis:

 - Inventory tracking software

 - Sale processing software

 How to Become a Shoe & Leather Worker or Repairer

 Are there Shoe and Leather Workers and Repairers education requirements?

-Career changers with experience as a Shoe and Leather Worker or Repairer sometimes find work in one of the following fields:
+Those who work as a Shoe and Leather Worker or Repairer sometimes switch careers to one of these choices: